 Get in Touch With Houston Credit Card Fraud Lawyer Lisa Shapiro Strauss

-If you’ve been charged with credit card fraud in Houston, Lisa Shapiro Strauss is here to protect your rights.
+If you’ve been charged with credit card fraud, our Houston credit card fraud lawyer Lisa Shapiro Strauss is here to protect your rights.
 Lisa has represented clients charged with all types of misdemeanor and felony theft charges, including credit card fraud.

 Lisa Shapiro Strauss is based in Bellaire, Texas, and represents clients throughout the Houston and Harris County area.
 Call the law offices of Lisa Shapiro Strauss at (713) 429-7310 to schedule a free consultation to discuss your case.